UniSymNet: A Unified Symbolic Network Guided by Transformer: Results

-Therefore, each method is suited to distinct objectives: \begin{enumerate}[label=(\roman*)] \item If a reliable surrogate model is the primary goal, method-3 serves as an excellent choice. \item If uncovering underlying relationships or scientific discoveries within the data is desired, method-1 is preferable.
-This also makes it one of the most suitable methods for symbolic regression tasks. \item For specialized tasks such as derivative computation, symbolic networks with built-in automatic differentiation offer a clear advantage.
-In such cases, method-2 provides a lower-complexity surrogate compared to method-3, though with a slight reduction in fitting accuracy. \end{enumerate}
+Therefore, each method is suited to distinct objectives: \begin{enumerate}[label=(\roman*)] \item If a reliable and automatically differentiable surrogate model is the primary goal, DNO-NP serves as an excellent choice. \item If discovering underlying relationships or scientific discoveries within the data is desired, SFO is preferable.
+Its strong noise robustness further enhances its reliability, making it one of the most suitable methods for SR tasks. \item If a simplified and automatically differentiable surrogate model is the primary goal, DNO-P provides a lower complexity surrogate compared to DNO-NP, though with a slight reduction in fitting accuracy. \end{enumerate} It is worth noting that, in contrast to the DNO method, the SFO method is not affected by the domain alterations introduced by the $\Psi$ transformation.
+A detailed discussion of this issue is provided in Section \ref{sec: domain implications}.
+As for the subsequent experiments, the choice of optimization methods for different datasets will be detailed in Appendix \ref{appendix: Hyperparameter Settings}.

-\subsection{In-domain performance}
+\subsection{In-domain Performance}

-The problem sets in the Standard Benchmarks have at most two variables and simple ground-truth equations.
-We test our method on these benchmarks and compare it against the in-domain baselines.
+The sets of problems in the Standard Benchmarks have at most two variables and simple ground-truth equations.
+We tested our method on these benchmarks and compared it with the in-domain baselines through twenty independent runs.
+In Appendix \ref{appendix: Representative Examples}, Table \ref{tab: Representative examples in Standard_benchmarks.} presents several representative examples of equations discovered from the Standard Benchmark datasets.